45 Main Street, Picton, Ontario

 NO REFERRAL needed.
 This means a shorter wait time for appointments.

 We pride ourselves on being a patient centred care facility.
-Our team works closely with clients to understand and improve the health of their feet.
+Our team works closely with patients to understand and improve the health of their feet.

 We love to see our patients!
 So, feel free to call us and schedule a visit during business hours.